Official Languages and Bilingualism Institute: French immersion studies

 OLBI also administers the language component of French Immersion Studies, an academic path allowing Anglophone students to study partially in French while earning their undergraduate degree.
 The program made its debut in 2006, and has served over 2884 students since.
 It is now offered in conjunction with 58 programs at the University of Ottawa, in addition to another 16 programs in the Faculty of Science that offer the Extended French Stream.

 In geographic terms, about 85% of Immersion students are from Ontario, 5% from Quebec, 5% from British Columbia, and 5% from other Canadian provinces and territories and other regions of the world.

 Immersion students are divided among faculties as follows: 42% from the Faculty of Social Sciences, 17% from the Faculty of Arts, 17% from the Faculty of Science, 10% from the Faculty of Health Sciences, and 13% from the Telfer School of Management.

-Second language intensive programs
+Centre for Language Learning

 Since September 1981, the Official Languages and Bilingualism Institute has offered intensive (25 hr/week) and semi-intensive (12 hr/week) courses for students wishing to learn English or French as a second language.
 Approximately 250 students per year enrolled in these non-credits courses in the 1980s, the majority of students in the ESL program being Libyans and Algerians.
 Since then, the program has expanded considerably, and now includes a number of non-credit intensive ESL and FLS programs and teacher-training programs for a variety of different groups with different needs, both within Canada and abroad.
 Around 1,000 participants each year come from all over the world.